etwk/blog/content/lists/books.md

 - [ ] The Different Drum: Community-making and peace #must
 - [ ] The New Odyssey (Patrick Kingsley)
 - [ ] Innocents Lost: When Child Soldiers Go To War
+- [ ] The Power Broker: Robert Moses and the Fall of New York #history
+- [ ] Emotional Justice: A Roadmap for Racial Healing #must
+- [ ] Cold Intimacies: The Making of Emotional Capitalism
 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] The Power of the Powerless